jason-dark/job-application-tracker/README.md

 - Github actions run a workflow for checking linting and running tests on any push to `master` or PR onto `master` (see [/.github/workflows/ci.yml](/.github/workflows/ci.yml)).
 - Merges to master are blocked unless this workflow succeeds.

+## Todo

+- [x] Debounce calls to invalidate React Query cache when mutation are settled
+- [ ] Add unit test for NestJS `JobsService`
+- [ ] Implement an ORM to manage DB

 ## Authors

 - [@jason-dark](https://github.com/jason-dark)